Your COVID-19 vaccine questions answered

 It’s important to still get your annual flu vaccine when the flu season comes around.

-“Getting vaccinated is the best way you can protect yourself and the people around you, including those with chronic diseases or those more vulnerable to serious illness,” she added.
+By getting vaccinated it can be the best way you can protect yourself and the people around you, including those with chronic diseases or those more vulnerable to serious illness

 Ideally, there should be at least a 14-day gap between having a flu jab and having any dose of the COVID-19 vaccine.
 It doesn’t matter whether you get your flu jab before your COVID-19 jabs or vice versa.
 Your doctor can help ensure that the timing of flu and COVID-19 vaccination is within the recommendations.